Fahad-Shinwari/shooter/README.md

 # `first-person-shooter`

-A first-person shooter game foundation made with [LUME](https://lume.io/), [Solid.js](https://solidjs.com/) (and libs), and [Meteor](https://www.meteor.com/).
+A first-person shooter game foundation made with three JS (https://threejs.org/), [LUME](https://lume.io/), [Solid.js](https://solidjs.com/) (and libs), and [Meteor](https://www.meteor.com/).

-LUMECraft's `first-person-shooter` aims to be an open-source starting point for FPS games written declaratively using LUME's 3D HTML elements with Solid.js templating and reactivity, and realtime multiplayer connectivity powered by Meteor.js.
+This game aims to be an open-source starting point for FPS games written declaratively using LUME's 3D HTML elements with Solid.js templating and reactivity, and realtime multiplayer connectivity powered by Meteor.js.
 Eventually it will be skinnable, moddable, and more.